PerttuHamalainen/LLMCode/readme.md

 #### Step 4: Run the analysis

-Once you have the data formatted correctly, running the coding and grouping is easy from the command line, using the [analyze.py](analyze.py) helper.
-To test using the provided example data, run the following in the repository root folder:
+Once you have the data formatted correctly, running the coding and grouping is easy from the Anaconda command prompt line, using the [analyze.py](analyze.py) helper.

+First, LLMCode needs your OpenAI API key through the OPENAI_API_KEY environment variable.
+How to set environment variables varies for each operating system.
+On Windows, you can do this from the Anaconda command prompt as:

+    set OPENAI_API_KEY=<your key here>

+To test using the provided example data, run the following in the repository root folder, in the same command line window where you set the API key above:

     python analyze.py --input test_data/bopp_test.csv --output test_results --column "why_art" --emb_context ", in context of experiencing games as art"